Trapping in Ontario

 - 8 hours of hands-on pelt preparation and trap-setting

 In general, the province has partnered with several organizations to deliver trapper education and issue trapping licenses.
-You can take the course and get a trapping licence through one of the following organizations:
+You can take the course or get a trapping licence through one of the following organizations:

 - Ontario Fur Managers Federation